 - Now clean all the inside and biting surfaces of the teeth in the same way.

-- Use a fluoride mouth wash once a day 30 minutes after brushing.
+- We recommend using a fluoride mouth wash once a day, 30 minutes after brushing last thing at night.

 Treatment time is usually 18-24 months, however breaking your brace will slow down your treatment, following the advice we give you will allow you to achieve a better result in the quickest time possible.

 - Avoid sticky or chewy foods, things like chewing gum, toffees, and hard mints.

 - Cut up hard foods that you would bite into, for example crunchy fruit and vegetables, crusty breads, pizza bases.